 Tip #4: Ditch those bulleted lists.

 PowerPoint makes you use bulleted lists by default.
-For those wondering how to make a PowerPoint presentation, they probably thought of those old-school bulleted lists first.
 You should ditch those.

 Try creating a mind map instead of a bulleted list.
 By doing this, your info will appear more modern and engaging.